savonet/liquidshop/3/index.md

 - creative art and art installations
 - and so on

-using whichever software.
 This is thus the place to share to the world your favorite or cutting edge technologies and projects!

 It will be held on **Tuesday 30 May 2023**.